-Preamble: "attention certain elements of this tasting may seem completely ubuesque, but it is completely intentional! »
+Preamble before moving on to the tasting below: "beware that some elements of this tasting may seem completely ubiquitous, but this is completely intentional! "

 That's it, he's finally here!